pagekite/libpagekite/doc/API.md

 8. The caller calls `pagekite_free` to release any allocated resources

-All methods, except the initialization functions, take a `pagekite_mgr` object as thei first argument.
+All methods, except the initialization functions, take a `pagekite_mgr` object as their first argument.

 All API methods either return an integer or a pointer.
 In case of error, negative values or `NULL` are returned.
 Error states can be explained